AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 ##Team City (TC) Integration
 We have TC set to auto build pull requests, `Dev` and `Final`.
 If we need to create an ad-hoc branch to build not otherwise automatically built, we just need to adjust TC to look at a different branch temporarily.

+##Waffle/GitHub Issues
+GitHub issues is a lightweight unit of work tracker.